jwillinghalpern/fm_rainbow_log/README.md

     }
   },

-  // NOTE: quiet_errors may be deprecated/removed in the future.
+  // (DEPRECATED) this option will be removed in the future.
 Please use error_rules instead.
   "quiet_errors": "3702, 1234"
 }
 ```